 Special Revenue Funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
-The Council maintains two special revenue funds.
+The Council maintains three major special revenue funds.
 The Metropolitan Planning Organization Fund accounts are restricted to grant-fund transportation planning.
 The Winnebago County Geographic Information System Fund accounts for are restricted to direct revenue and expenditures derived from hosting and disseminating Geographic Information System data for its members and subscribers.
+The Northern Illinois Land Bank Authority (the "Land Bank") Fund accounts are restricted to direct revenue and expenses derived from housing and operating the Land Bank which fosters the public purpose of combating community deterioration by returning property to productive use for citizens within the Region.
+The Council also maintains one nonmajor special revenue fund.